 - Presence of a significant degree of cultural variance, especially in the current era where those whom were probably never interacted face to face are now meeting virtually meeting.

 Point 3 is actually relevant in the context of the learning organisation, as it’s a foundational method to break silos and involve intra and cross company collaboration by the way!

 As meetings are about discussing outcomes, in a virtual setting, how do we do this despite the variances in attendees, locations and culture ?

-As Ken Thompson outlines in this article, “Good operational meetings, whether co-located or virtual, are the engine of organisational and project governance.
+As Ken Thompson outlines, “Good operational meetings, whether co-located or virtual, are the engine of organisational and project governance.
 However often their success is left totally to chance”.
 A series of recommendations are outlined in the article itself but the one stands out for me which is based on etiquettes and processes used in aviation.

 The term ‘sterile cockpit’ is relevant here for virtual meetings and can be borrowed to foster focus.
 For example, during critical phases in a flight such as take-offs, change of altitude, headings and landings; the flight crew follow a checklist vigorously and nothing else is discussed.
 Important matters that may arise spontaneously are put on the back-burner, and not disusssed until later as this distressed focus on the objective at hand.
 Basically, Thompson says “In operational meetings this means stick to the agenda”.

 Offcourse not all meetings have detailed agendas as they may be emergency taskforces or those that are in fact about making agendas (for a focused meeting itself)!